hmqcnoesy/booknotes/VGL Programming.md

 Comments are delimited with `{ }`.

-Variables do no require explicit declaration.
+Variables do not require explicit declaration.
 Just an assignment.
 Variable names are case-insensitive.
 Underscore characters are effectively removed from variable names during compilation.
 So this works:

 ```
 var1 = "x"
-FLASH_MESSAGE(VAR_1, true)
+FLASH_MESSAGE(VAR_1, true) { displays "x" in message box }
 ```

 Constants require the keyword `CONSTANT`.
 Best practice is to use uppercase: